uhray/boilerplate/doc/boilerplate.md

  3. Minifies all JavaScript files.
  4. Starts the production server (*server.js* in prod-mode), hosting the production web app.

+#### Prod Test

+Command: ```gulp prod_test```.
+This prod build is for starting the production server when testing the web application and have it re-build the minified js and the css files.
+It does 6 things:

+ 1. Performs a gulp install.
+ 2. Converts all SCSS files to CSS files & runs [autoprefixer](http://css-tricks.com/autoprefixer/).
+ 3. Minifies all JavaScript files.
+ 4. Starts the production server (*server.js* in prod-mode), hosting the production web app.
+ 5. Watches for changes to any SCSS files and auto-converts to CSS on the fly.
+ 6. Watches for changes to any js files and auto-minifies fly.

 #### Lint

 Command: ```gulp lint```.
 This lint build is for linting the application's codebase for possible errors.
 Right now, this only runs the JavaScript linter [jscs](https://www.npmjs.org/package/jscs).
 See [Linting Docs](#linting) for more information.